 Prime Minister Morgan Tsvangirai

-Under current laws, gay sex, as well as members of the same sex holding hands, hugging or kissing, are illegal in Zimbabwe, with penalties of up to three years in jail.
+Gay sex – along with members of the same sex holding hands, hugging or kissing – is illegal in Zimbabwe with penalties of up to three years in jail.